Creative Director - Leading Independent Agency - Auckland

-If the above sounds like you, give Clint a call on +6421442295 and send your CV/portfolio to email@example.com, quoting job ref. #5248SP.
+If the above sounds like you send your CV/portfolio to email@example.com, quoting job ref. #5248SP.
 Only shortlisted candidates will be contacted.
 Preference will be given to applicants entitled to work and currently residing in NZ.

 Use the Tangible Media network of magazines, blogs, newsletters, video and content creation services to reach the new New Zealand.

 Interested in becoming a sponsor?